Shopify/react-native-skia/docs/docs/text/blob.md

 slug: /text/blob
 ---

-A text blob contains glyphs, their positions, and paint attributes specific to text.
+A text blob contains glyphs, positions, and paint attributes specific to the text.

 | Name        | Type       |  Description                                                 |
 |:------------|:-----------|:-------------------------------------------------------------|